pananton/busrpc-spec/README.md

 If you want to contribute code to busprc development tool, fork this repository, make your changes and create a pull request.

-If you have implemented new busrpc client or library, create an issue with a link to it and I will add it to the list.
+If you have implemented new busrpc client or library, create an issue with a link to it and I will add your client/library to the list.